Eco-Schools and Education Business Partnership

 (See Who's Listening)

 This year, Cornwall Council is partnering with Eco-Schools and Let’s Go Zero to enhance your eco-education curriculum and Eco-Clubs.
 This year we would also like to help decarbonise your school buildings and grounds.
 Your Eco-Education Project Manager will connect your school with climate advisors who will develop Climate Action Plans for you.
 Additionally, they will assess your buildings and recommend improvements to reduce carbon emissions and save costs.
+Please read more about Let's Go Zero in the News section below.

 To learn how Cornwall Council can help, please contact your Eco-Education Project Manager.